What has changed in the published Commission communication?

 The money is allocated to several instruments (doing away with the traditional two-pillar structure):

 * €3 billion for direct income support, available to all farmers in the EU at an equal level, without any historic base.
 National governments could have the possibility to top up these payments.
-A flexible component could be introduced to soften fluctuation in prices and regional yields.… Read the rest
+A flexible component could be introduced to soften fluctuation in prices and regional yields.
+The eco-conditionality (respect of good agricultural and environmental conditions) shall be tightened.

 Battle heats up on indirect land use change effects of biofuels